ddl-botwick/cust-churn-dmm/README.md

 # cust-churn-dmm

-ADD A NEW COMMENT 10/13

-code to push cust churn prediction/ground truth data to s3 and then DMM - October 13th
+code to push cust churn prediction/ground truth data to s3 and then DMM - October 18th

 ## Assets